John Eaton (politician): Marriages

 In 1813, Eaton married his first wife, Myra Lewis (1788–1815), the daughter of William Terrell Lewis, a prominent Tennessee businessman and landowner.
-After the death of their father, Jackson and his wife became Myra's and her sister Mary's guardians, and Eaton's marriage to Myra Lewis strengthened his relationship with Jackson.
+After the death of their father, Jackson became legal guardian to Myra and her sister Mary, and Eaton's marriage to Myra Lewis strengthened his relationship with Jackson.

 Eaton married his second wife Peggy O'Neill Timberlake (1799–1879) in 1829, while serving in the Senate.
 She was the mother of three children; a son William, who died as an infant, and daughters Virginia and Margaret.
 Eaton had been a longtime friend of Peggy Timberlake and her husband John B. Timberlake, and John Timberlake had died only a few months before Eaton married his widow.
 Jackson knew and liked Peggy Eaton and encouraged Eaton to marry her, telling him "Why yes, Major.
 If you love the woman, and she will have you, marry her by all means."
 He asked Eaton to marry her as soon as possible.
 Eaton had no children with either wife.

 Secretary of War

 Petticoat affair

 Jackson, leading the new Democratic Party, won the 1828 presidential election, and in March 1829 Eaton resigned his Senate seat to accept appointment as Jackson's Secretary of War.
 The appointment was seemingly made because of Jackson's desire to have a personal friend in the Cabinet in whom he could confide.

 Women in Washington social circles led by Floride Calhoun, the wife of Vice President John C. Calhoun, snubbed the Eatons because they married so soon after John Timberlake's death, rather than waiting for the usual mourning period; there were stories that Eaton and Peggy Timberlake had been having an affair before John Timberlake had died.
 Rumors held that Peggy, as a barmaid in her father's tavern, had been sexually promiscuous or had even been a prostitute.
 Petticoat politics emerged when the wives of cabinet members, led by Mrs. Calhoun, refused to socialize with the Eatons.
 They refused to attend social events at which she would be present.
 According to Emily Donelson, Eaton considered resigning in the first months of the administration.

 Jackson refused to believe the rumors about Mrs. Eaton's past conduct, telling his Cabinet that "She is as chaste as a virgin!"
-In his view, the dishonorable people were the rumormongers, in part because he was reminded of the attacks that had been made, particularly in the 1828 election, against his wife, Rachel Jackson, over the circumstances of their marriage.
+In his view, the dishonorable people were the rumormongers, in part because he was reminded of the attacks that had been made, particularly in the 1828 election, against his wife over the circumstances of their marriage.
 Jackson also believed that John Calhoun fanned the flames of the controversy as a way to gain political leverage for a growing anti-Jackson coalition.
 Duff Green, a Calhoun protégé and editor of the United States Telegraph, accused Eaton of secretly working to have pro-Calhoun cabinet members Samuel D. Ingham (Treasury) and John Branch (Navy) removed from their positions.